 - If a lease says that the rent is due on the 1st, it's due on the 1st.
 If you wish to pay a few days late each month, then change the rent due-date on the lease itself before you sign the lease, or you may get an eviction notice each month, and leave yourself open for getting evicted.
 (More on evictions here.)

 - Even if your lease has a 5-day grace period before late fees are enacted (which is not required by law), it is still possible for your landlord to report to future landlords that you consistently paid late, or to get a 5-day notice each month when it's late.
 So, changing the due date in the lease itself, before the lease is signed, is a much safer and explicit way to go forward.

-- If you have paid the rent late, but on the same day each month, for many years, you might be protected even if there's something different in your lease.
-If tenants and landlords do something a certain way for a long time, even if there's something different in writing, their common practice can become more enforceable than the written way to do things (this is a legal term called "estoppel" - talk to an attorney if you have questions).
-Of course, it helps if you have evidence of doing it a certain way for a long time, so make sure to put lots of things in writing.
+- If you have paid the rent late, but on the same day each month, for many years, there used to be a protection for paying late, called an "estoppel."
+This is a legal term for when tenants and landlords do something a certain way for a long time, even if there's something different in writing, their common practice can become more enforceable than the written way to do things.
+However, 2017 Wis.
+Act 317, Sec.
+51 eliminated a tenant's ability to use estoppel as a defense for eviction proceedings due to unpaid/later rent.
+Wis.
+Stat.
+799.40(1s)

 6. Retaliation: If you have disabilities, it is so important for you to assert your rights in writing.
 If you don't put your requests in writing, and the landlord takes illegal action against you, you will have a very, very hard time proving retaliation was the cause.
 More info on our retaliation page and our Get It In Writing post.
 Seriously.
 This is important.